Stellarium/stellarium/skycultures/modern/description.md

 ##### Table Mountain

 French astronomer Abbé Nicolas-Louis de la Caille observed the southern sky in the mid-18th century from the Cape of Good Hope.
-He commemorated the Table Mountain in his constellation of _Mensa_, which includes the Large Magellanic Clound resembling the cloud "table cloth" frequently forming around the top of the mountain.
+He commemorated the Table Mountain in his constellation of _Mensa_, which includes the Large Magellanic Cloud resembling the cloud "table cloth" frequently forming around the top of the mountain.

 ##### Octant